jgraettinger/blog/vs-mat.md

 but there's an unavoidable race when tailing collections and you're unsure if more data is forthcoming.

-Materialize has totally ordered _timestamps_, but the timestamps themselves must be pretty coarse -- by default one second -- for good performance.
+Materialize is totally ordered over its timestamps, but timestamps themselves must be pretty coarse -- by default one second -- for good performance.
 The relative ordering of documents _within_ a timestamp is lost: